jnodes/shenbury-ai/OPERATING-AGREEMENT.md

 ### 1.2 Purpose

 The primary purpose of The Company is to:
-(a) Hold, manage, and custody a collection of high-value physical assets, beginning with six (6) specified Chinese imperial artifacts ("The Collection").
+(a) Develop and utilize the "Dynasty X" AI-Powered Provenance Protocol for the verification of assets.
-(b) Develop and utilize the "Dynasty X" AI-Powered Provenance Protocol for the verification of The Collection and future assets.
+(b) Issue, manage, and support the "Shenbury Provenance Token" (SHBY) on the Ethereum blockchain.
-(c) Issue, manage, and support the "Shenbury Provenance Token" (SHBY) on the Ethereum blockchain.
+(c) License the "Dynasty X" technology platform to third parties.
-(d) Facilitate the tokenization, sale, and liquidation of The Collection to fund Company operations and deliver value to stakeholders.
+(d) Fund Company operations and deliver value to stakeholders through technology licensing and platform services.

-## ARTICLE II: THE ASSETS
+## ARTICLE II: THE TECHNOLOGY PLATFORM

-### 2.1 Legal Title
+### 2.1 Intellectual Property

-The Company (Shenbury Ltd.) holds full, unencumbered legal title and is the sole custodian of the assets listed in The Collection [see: public/js/relics.js].
-These assets serve as the foundational backing for the Company's launch and tokenization activities.
+The Company (Shenbury Ltd.) is the sole owner of the proprietary "Dynasty X" AI-Powered Provenance Protocol technology platform.
+This technology serves as the foundational asset for the Company's operations and tokenization activities.

-### 2.2 Verification
+### 2.2 Technology Development

-All assets in The Collection have been verified by both traditional expert art historians and the Company's proprietary "Dynasty X" AI Protocol.
+The "Dynasty X" AI Protocol has been developed by the Company's engineering team and verified through rigorous testing and validation processes.

 ## ARTICLE III: THE TOKEN (SHBY)